 If you’re like me, when you were younger, you swore there were things you would never ever say.
 Like “Because I said so.”
 All parents know that you violate those early on; parents say them because they’re the literal truth.
-It is all fun and games until someone loses an eye, it makes no sense to jump off a cliff even if all your friends do and you will eat it and like it because your other choice is starvation, and I mean it.
-Okay, you don’t have to like it, but you will eat it.
+It is all fun and games until someone loses an eye, it makes no sense to jump off a cliff even if all your friends do, and you will eat it and like it because your other choice is starvation, and I mean it.

 On the other hand, there are the sentences that come out of your mouth that you never thought would have relevance to your life.
 As the children grow older, this phenomenon increases as their own separate personalities bring wild cards to the conversation.